kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Even though things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
 Little time, if any, was spent seeing if they solved problems: the knee-jerk reaction to reject them based on those things.

 Kevin used other examples of web developers focusing on small-ish problems and he felt this slowed web app progression.
-He felt the community was spending too much time worrying about the wrong stuff.
+He felt that community was spending too much time worrying about the wrong stuff.

 He had enough of this "stagnation" as he phrased it so he, himself, moved on.
 From the web dev community, that is, and towards native app development.

 What bummed me out about this article was how I'm a part of this community that rashly rejects stuff.
-Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that community as well.
+Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that group as well.
 <h2>What Kevin's article was really about</h2>
 First, I don't know the context of Kevin Luecke's comments regarding developers that don't know how to program.
 So I'm not going to take them <em>out</em> of context and let them bum me out.